Moddable-OpenSource/moddable/documentation/devices/zephyr.md

 If you are using Ethernet, the Moddable SDK runtime automatically attempts to connect when launched, before your scripts are run.

-When using Wi-Fi and Ethernet, both will use NTP to set the device clock, if it has not already been set, immediately after connecting.
+When using Wi-Fi and Ethernet, both set the device clock via NTP immediately after connecting.
 This is essential for secure network communication using TLS.
+If your device sets the time some other way, such as a Real-Time Clock peripheral, NTP clock synchronization is not done.

+### Storage – Files, Key-Value Store, and Flash

+@@

 ### Displays
 If your project uses a display, typically by including `manifest_piu.json` or `manifest_commodetto.json`, the `mcdevicetree` tool automatically creates a `Screen` global for the board's display driver, if any.
 This allows the Piu user interface framework and Commodetto's Poco renderer to access the screen.
 For boards with multiple displays, the display specified in the `chosen` section of the device tree is used.

 ### TypeScript
-Because the `device` global is different for every Zephyr board, a single TypeScript declarations file cannot precisely define the board.
-Instead, `mcdevicetree` generates a TypeScript declaration (a `.d.ts` file) for the board.
-This is automatically used when building TypeScript code for Zephyr, ensuring that your code is correctly accessing only the hardware available on your development board.
+The `device` global is different for every Zephyr board, because every board has unique hardware capabiliites and confirmations.
+As a result, a universal TypeScript declarations file (a `.d.ts` file) cannot precisely define the `device` global for any single build.
+Instead, `mcdevicetree` generates the TypeScript declarations file for the board.
+These declarations are automatically used when building TypeScript code for Zephyr, ensuring that your code accesses only the hardware available on your development board.

 <a id="debugging-native-code"></a>
 ## Debugging Native Code